turbot/guardrails-samples/calculated_policies/aws_ec2_instance_approved_usage_approved_account_ami/README.md

-# AWS EC2 Instance - restrict instance images to trusted AWS accounts AMIs.
+# AWS EC2 Instance - Restrict Instance images to trusted AWS accounts AMIs

 ## Use case

-Use this policy if you would like to restrict the usage of EC2 instance images to AMIs owned by AWS accounts that are trusted
+Use this policy if you would like to restrict the usage of EC2 Instance images to AMIs owned by AWS accounts that are trusted.

 ## Implementation Details

 Calculated policy for policy `AWS > EC2 > Instance > Approved > Usage`.
-If a EC2 instance image is not owned by an account in the approved accounts list, then the approved usage policy will be set to `Not approved` otherwise it will be set to `Approved`.
+If a EC2 Instance Image is not owned by an account in the approved accounts list, then the approved usage policy will be set to `Not approved` otherwise it will be set to `Approved`.

 ### Template Input (GraphQL)

 The template input to a calculated policy is a GraphQL query.

-GraphQL query that will get the instance image.
+GraphQL query that will get the Instance Image.

 ```graphql
 - |